ClusterCockpit/cc-doc/content/en/docs/webinterface/views/jobcompare.md

 "Return to List" closes the compare view and restores the former job list view.

-The "Resource Compare" plot is always shown at the first position.
+The resource [compare plot]({{< ref "plots#comparogram" >}}) is always shown at the first position.
 It features a semi-logarithmic view of allocated job resources in a pseudeo-time-dependent manner, as all jobs are sorted by actual start time.
 The data is colored as follows:

 * Black: Nodes - will always be at least `1` (Note: Also for shared jobs!)
 * Blue: Hardware Threads ( ~ Cores)